FPGAwars/apio/COMMANDS.md

   Examples:
     apio upload              # Typical usage.
-    apio upload --ftdi-idx 2 # Consider only FTDI device at index 2 apio upload --sram       # See below
+    apio upload --ftdi-idx 2 # Consider only FTDI device at index 2

-  The command programs the board’s default configuration memory, which is typically a non-volatile FLASH memory.
-For SRAM programming (also known as ICE programming), use the '--sram' option, subject to the following restrictions:

-  1. The board must use the 'iceprog' programmer or a programmer whose name begins with 'iceprog'.

-  2. The board must support SRAM programming and be configured accordingly.
-Refer to your board’s documentation for details (SRAM programming is also referred to as ICE programming).

   The optional flag '--ftdi-idx' is used in special cases involving boards with FTDI devices, particularly when multiple boards are